-The Best International Future Lawyer Award is granted by AIJA, the International Association of Young Lawyers, for the best written Essay on "The impact of technology on the law and/or on the legal profession".
+The Best International Future Lawyer Award is granted by AIJA, the International Association of Young Lawyers, for the best written Essay on "The moon is now colonized, you are in charge of its legislation.
+How do you handle it?
+In this context, would civil and common law systems be merged, if not, which one would prevail?".

 This is a prestigious opportunity to show law students’ potential to their future colleagues and employers.